Nepal: Prehistoric Knowledge revisited

 It offered them refreshing fullness and blissful life freed from the tragedy of internal and external entanglements.
 A sane Nepali cannot escape from the unbroken link of the nation’s philosophical thought that evolved for thousands of years through oral tradition, contemplation and inquiry about the written scripts.

-Even in ancient days, rishis (sages) had taught people that educated persons are the mediators of human and cosmic spheres beyond the dilemma of subjectivity and objectivity.
 They explored the knowledge of the ideal future, like Voltaire, unbound even by the bondage of Vedas.
 They changed knowledge in tune with changing sanatan dharma, the zeitgeist and even obliging the rulers to catch its spell in the statecraft.
 Many sages served as example unveiling that human greatness flows from their virtues which are approved by others.

 Knowledgeable persons were required to assume responsibility in public life.
 It, therefore, entailed not limiting the light of knowledge to self which becomes onerous but radiating it like mature and fulfilled individuals even to the gain of yet to be born.